TheIoTLearningInitiative/InternetOfThingsSensors/I2CDevLibraries.md

 }
 ```

-now lets do some defines so we can have the registers we need at hand, lets start with those registers needed by the RGB controller of our Display.
+Now lets do some defines so we can have the registers we need at hand, lets start with those registers needed by the RGB controller of our Display.

 ```
 #define RGB_SLAVE       0x62